By Susan Breslow Sardone

 After settling on a destination, a couple can list the flight they want, hotel nights, dining, cash, all the way down to small pleasures like tickets to an attraction or flowers in the room.

-Good: Guests to use your honeymoon gift registry will end up giving you gifts of travel that you really want.
+Good: Guests who use your honeymoon gift registry will end up giving you gifts of travel that you really want.

 Not So Good: Most registries charge a service fee, which means you'd be better off with cash.

-Be Aware: You can't count on getting every item on your honeymoon gift registry bought -- which can mean you end up with a half-paid for honeymoon that you either have to scale back or pay the balance yourselves.
+Be Aware: You can't count on getting every item on your honeymoon gift registry bought or driving all your guests to use it -- which can mean you end up with a half-paid for honeymoon that you either have to scale back or pay the balance yourselves.

 02 of 07